-VELUX FONDEN wishes to advance basic research in the humanities.
-We have earmarked up to DKK 30 million for grants in 2018.
+VELUX FONDEN aims to promote basic research in the humanities.
+We have allocated DKK 40 million annually under the core group programme.

 What is a core group?

-A core group is a closely collaborating research team typically consisting of one or two tenured senior investigators as project managers and 2-3 postdoctoral scholars and/or PhD students.
+A core group is a closely collaborating research team typically consisting of one or two tenured researchers as project managers, e.g. a number of other researchers (tenured) and 2-3 postdoctoral scholars and/or PhD students.

 A core group may consist of researchers from the same department or researchers across departments and universities.

 VELUX FONDEN’s core group programme supports research in the humanities and closest related fields of social sciences.
 With the programme, we want to promote collective projects at the highest academic level at universities in Denmark.

 The programme and the processes towards the grants are developed in an ongoing collaboration and close dialogue with the relevant research environments at Danish universities.

 Unsolicited applications cannot be submitted under the programme, but by invitation only from VELUX FONDEN via the head of department.

 Around 30 of the country’s humanities and social science departments are part of the foundation’s collaboration network.
 For the sake of the success rate, the departments have been divided into two groups, each of which is invited to submit applications every other year.